This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 What is the mini-pill?

 The mini-pill or the progestogen-only pill (POP) is another oral contraceptive option.
-Unlike the combined pill, it only contains a synthetic progesterone.
+Unlike the combined pill, it only contains synthetic progesterone.
 This means it is suitable for women who cannot take oestrogen whilst being just as effective.

 You take one tablet each day.
 In addition, you do not take a pill-free break with the mini-pill.
 You take each strip back to back with no break.
-You should get your period as normal throughout each pack but it’s common for women to have irregular periods or none at all.
+You should get your period as normal throughout each pack, but it’s common for women to have irregular periods or none at all.

-Want to learn more about the min-pill?
+Want to learn more about the mini-pill?

 Find out more here